 These agreements do not affect new applicants.
 The IAMA, and now the AIT, allows those who are already fully licensed in one jurisdiction in Canada to become licensed in another jurisdiction in Canada with an equivalent receiving license.
-The Quebec-Ontario agreement assists those who are already licensed in either ii. individuals who make registration decisions iii. individuals who make internal review or appeal decisions
+The Quebec-Ontario agreement assists those who are already licensed in either jurisdiction with incidental or temporary practice in the other jurisdiction.